Forget Bernoulli and Coanda, Think Lanchester-Prandtl

 On an airplane wing the leading edge is higher than the trailing edge in the flight direction giving it an angle of attack.
 This means the air hits the oncoming wing on the leading edge and along the bottom.
 This creates a vortex of air that...

-Though many explanations start with airflow, getting into the details of this right off the bat is not as helpful as generally supposed.
-While airflow is informative and important, it's describing air movement rather than lifting forces.
+Though many explanations start with airflow, getting into the details of this right off the bat is not as helpful as may be supposed.
+While airflow is informative and important, it’s describing air movement rather than lifting forces.
 What your Average Joe and Jane really want to know is how lifting forces are put on the wing.
-Let's digress a bit.
+Let’s digress a bit.

 There are a few basic Newtonian principles to keep in mind.
 One, a body in motion remains in motion and a body at rest remains at rest unless acted on by an outside force.
 Two, for every action there is an equal and opposite reaction.
 Three, acceleration is proportional to the force applied.